CumulusNetworks/docs/content/cumulus-linux-44/Monitoring-and-Troubleshooting/Network-Troubleshooting/Monitoring-System-Statistics-and-Network-Traffic-with-sFlow.md

 weight: 1140
 toc: 4
 ---
 {{<exlink url="http://www.sflow.org/index.php" text="sFlow">}} is a monitoring protocol that samples network packets, application operations, and system counters. sFlow collects both interface counters and sampled 5-tuple packet information so that you can monitor your network traffic as well as your switch state and performance metrics.
-An outside server, known as an *sFlow collector*, is required to collect and analyze this data.
+To collect and analyze this data, you need an outside server; an *sFlow collector*.

 `hsflowd` is the daemon that samples and sends sFlow data to configured collectors.
-By default, `hsflowd` is disabled and does *not* start automatically when the switch boots up.
+By default, Cumulus Linux disables `hsflowd` and it does *not* start automatically when the switch boots up.

 {{%notice note%}}
 If you intend to run this service within a {{<link url="Virtual-Routing-and-Forwarding-VRF" text="VRF">}}, including the {{<link url="Management-VRF" text="management VRF">}}, follow {{<link url="Management-VRF#run-services-within-the-management-vrf" text="these steps">}} to configure the service.